A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Being engaged to a Greek/EU citizen is treated as if you’re still single.
 It does not entitle you to further rights or a Greek residence/work permit.
 You must be married and apply for a permit before the expiration of your visa or go home.

 Even in the rare case a police station allows you a visa extension, you still cannot stay indefinitely; you still need a permit to stay in Greece as stated in “How non-EU citizens can move, live and work in Greece.”
-In fact, the longer you stay in Greece, the longer you must delay returning to Greece according to Schengen rules of “90 days within any 180-day period.”
+The longer you stay in Greece, the longer you must delay returning to Greece according to Schengen rules of “90 days within any 180-day period.”

-* Some EU countries grant additional rights to engaged partners or fiance(e)s.
+*Some EU countries grant residence permits to engaged partners and fiance(e)s.
 Greece does not.

 Can I get a visa extension to get married?

 Depends.
-If you had already scheduled a date at the mayor’s office/city hall to get married during the validity of your visa and there was an unforeseen event — such as the prospective groom/bride being in a serious accident or the municipality failing to provide the necessary papers or keeps rescheduling your date after you had turned in the proper documents — there may be reason to extend it.
+If you scheduled a date at the mayor’s office/city hall to get married during the validity of your visa and there was an unforeseen event — such as the prospective groom/bride being in a serious accident or the municipality keeps rescheduling your date after you filed the proper documents — there may be reason to extend it.

-If you need an extension because of your own poor planning, ignorance and procrastination, or you and your fiance(e) decided to get married so one of you could get a permit to stay/live/work in Greece, then authorities will likely deny an extension.
-The ‘why’ should be obvious.
+If you need an extension because of your poor planning, ignorance and procrastination, or you and your fiance(e) decided to get married so one of you could get a permit to stay/live/work in Greece, then authorities will deny an extension.
+The reason should be obvious.

 If I overstayed my visa, and my Greek fiance and I get married in another country and come back, is that OK?

 No, because it doesn’t change the fact you violated the law of maximum 90 days stay within any 180-day period.
 When you apply for a permit as the non-EU spouse of a Greek citizen to stay in Greece legally, authorities will see you don’t have a valid visa and deny you from applying.
-If you somehow make it past that hurdle (which you shouldn’t), the eight-member panel will catch this during your interview and deny issuance of your permit.
+If they mistakenly allow it, the eight-member panel will catch this during your interview and deny issuance of your permit.

 Can I get a permit or get married if I overstay my visa or am an illegal resident?

-No. Once your visa (student, work, tourist, Schengen) has expired, you enter an illegal status and are therefore ineligible to be hired legally, apply for a residence/work permit, conduct official transactions and get married.
+No. Once your visa has expired, you enter an illegal status and are therefore ineligible to be hired legally, apply for a residence/work permit, conduct official transactions and get married in Greece.
 Why?
 In short, because you must be legal to do something legal.

 Application for a residence/work permit requires you be in a legitimate status, as does applying for a marriage license.
-If you somehow slip through the cracks, higher authorities will eventually deny your permit or can have it revoked at any time.
+If you somehow slip through the cracks, higher authorities will eventually cancel or revoke it later.
 Likewise, if your marriage is suspicious, a board of eight people will make that determination during the interview process, withhold issuing your permit and request that you leave the country, and upon leaving you will be fined and possibly blacklisted.

 The embassy/consulate is a diplomatic mission that serves citizens and non-citizens regarding issues with the homeland, not the host country of Greece where it is a guest.
-Therefore, it cannot override a host country’s rules and regulations, nor help or intervene when a citizen has broken local laws.
+It cannot override another country’s rules and regulations, nor intervene when a citizen has broken local laws.
 Visitors to this country are responsible for their actions, and ignorance is not a legitimate defense.

 What about overstaying student and work visas?